-Among the cases reported early on, the only notable clinical feature that differs to date from seasonal influenza is seen in some reports of more gastroenteric symptoms than are common for seasonal influenza [29].
+Among the cases reported early on, the only notable clinical feature that differs to date from seasonal influenza is seen in some reports of more gastro-enteric symptoms than are common for seasonal influenza [39].
 But these gastrointestinal symptoms have almost always been accompanied by other more usual signs of influenza.
-The distribution of symptoms in Europe is similar to that described from the USA, with the proportion of patients reporting gastrointestinal symptoms being around 14% [15].
+The distribution of symptoms in Europe is similar to that described in the USA, with the proportion of patients reporting gastrointestinal symptoms being around 14% [18].